cenit-io/cenit/README.md

 Contributing
 ----------------------

-Cenit IO is an open source project and we encourage contributions.
+Cenit.IO is an open source project and we encourage contributions.

 In the spirit of [free software](http://www.fsf.org/licensing/essays/free-sw.html), **everyone** is encouraged to help improve this project.